-For a while, I had felt that things had "stagnated" in the lab, so I wanted to start a new project.
+I had felt that things had "stagnated" in the lab, so I wanted to start a new project.
 This new project resulted in the addition of VoIP to my lab environment.

 I initally invested in some Cisco 7961-GE's to get introduced to VoIP/SIP/PBX and they worked pretty spot-on for a while.
 I also picked 3CX as my PBX/SIP solution.

 After experimenting with what I had, I decided to take it a step further and purchase a SIP Trunk and allow out-bound calling from my lab to further my experiment.

 After that, I was introduced to a model of VoIP / Cloud PBX phone called the Cisco Meraki MC74.
 This phone was a cloud-managed VoIP phone for enterprise networks.
 I invested in two of them, and began work to integrate them into my lab.

 Essentially, they're touchscreen deskphones that run Android, so I can load whatever SIP client I want and connect to my PBX server.
 The whole process is documented on github here.

 The project is still on-going, but so-far it's been a runaway success.
 I've got both phones successfully connecting to my 3CX PBX Server, and have been actively contributing to the project on Github.

 A month-or-so ago, FreeNAS annouced that they were merging with TrueNAS a seperate project, which is very similar to FreeNAS.